 90 Overall Score

 “I don’t want you to like all our cigars, I want you to love a few.”
 It’s one of my favorite expressions in the cigar industry, something I heard Steve Saka say repeatedly during his tenure at Drew Estate.
-Crowned Heads is not Drew Estate, there are no infused cigars; there isn’t even a true mild offering in the portfolio, nor is there a knock your socks off powerhouse for that matter.
+Crowned Heads is not Drew Estate, there are no infused cigars; there isn’t even a true mild offering in the portfolio, nor is there a knock-your-socks-off powerhouse for that matter.
 But I still think it would be difficult to like, let alone love, everything Crowned Heads has put out in the market.
 It’s a very diverse portfolio flavor-wise and Tennessee Waltz is no different.
 It is neither Las Calaveras light, nor Jericho Hill juiced up.
-It’s own cigar, with at times similarities between the aforementioned My Father Cigars S.A.-made Crowned Heads products, but liking, or even loving, one of the former products will not guarantee the same result for the newest cigar.
+It is its own cigar, with similarities at times between the aforementioned My Father Cigars S.A.-made Crowned Heads products, but liking or even loving, one of the former products will not guarantee the same result for the newest cigar.
 For those curious, I think Las Calaveras is one of, if not, the best new cigar I’ve smoked this year, Jericho Hill was okay, while Tennessee Waltz was very good.

 Avatar photo